BannerBomb/MyRepoSpace-Hack/README.md

-# MyRepoSpace-Hack
-Writeup on how the MyRepoSpace.com hacks were done
 #How We Hacked MyRepoSpace
 For this write-up, I'm going to only cover _how_ we were able to gain access to the MRS server, and not the reasons for us doing so.